 Can pancreatic cancer be found early?

-One reason for the often poor outlook for people with exocrine pancreatic cancer is that very few of these cancers are found early.
-The pancreas is located deep inside the body, so early tumors cannot be seen or felt by health care providers during routine physical exams.
-Patients usually have no symptoms until the cancer has spread to other organs.
-Right now, there are no blood tests to find early cancers of the pancreas.
-Doctors are looking to see if something called endoscopic ultrasound can be useful in screening people with a high risk of pancreatic cancer.
+Pancreatic cancer is hard to find early.
+The pancreas is deep inside the body, so early tumors can’t be seen or felt by health care providers during routine physical exams.
+Patients usually have no symptoms until the cancer has already spread to other organs.

 Inherited DNA changes are thought to cause as many as 10% of pancreatic cancers.
-Because these inherited cases are sometimes linked with other cancers, determining whether a patient's relatives have an increased risk is not simple.
-Talking to someone with experience in hereditary cancer syndromes such as a genetic counselor, geneticist, or an oncologist (doctor who specializes in caring for people who have cancer) is often helpful.
+Some of these changes can be tested for.
+But determining whether someone has an increased risk is not simple.
+Talking to someone with experience in hereditary cancer syndromes such as a genetic counselor, geneticist, or an oncologist (doctor who treats people with cancer) is often helpful.

 The American Cancer Society strongly recommends that anyone considering genetic testing talk with a genetic counselor, nurse, or doctor qualified to interpret and explain the test results before they proceed with testing.
 It’s important to understand what the tests can − and can’t − tell you, and what any results would mean.
 Genetic tests look for the gene mutations in your DNA that cause inherited conditions.
 The tests are used to diagnose these inherited conditions, not pancreatic cancer itself.
 Your risk may be increased if you have one of these conditions, but it does not mean that you have (or definitely will get) pancreatic cancer.
 For more information, see our document Genetic Testing: What You Need to Know.